 - Academy of Interactive Entertainment (AIE)

 Bachelor of Science in Game Design and Development

 What makes the Bachelor of Science degree in Game Design and Development worthwhile is the way it encompasses core computer science skills.

 A strong computing foundation means you have some wiggle room if you don’t land your dream game design job.
 You’ll have options in lateral fields, such as edutainment and simulation.

-With the increase in game design degree offerings, there are more students vying for jobs than there are jobs available in the industry.
+With the increase in game design degree offerings, more students are vying for jobs than there are jobs available in the industry.

-The Rochester Institute of Technology offers a well-rounded program with plenty of opportunity for niche elective specialization.
+The Rochester Institute of Technology offers a well-rounded program with plenty of opportunities for niche elective specialization.

 Augment your game design skills with mobile and web classes, or go whole-hog with game design and game engine courses.

 Another benefit of the program offered specifically at RIT is their mandatory co-op.

 You’ll build a great portfolio during your term there, but you’re also required to work full-time in a paid environment.
 You will gain invaluable real-world job experience.